mbari-org/vars-query-vue/docs/doc_04_add_deployments_cameraplatform.md

 -   **Other Deployments** include equipment specific to particular labs  that use labels based on their internal naming convention.

+??? note "Other Registered Platforms in VARS"

-    - ArcticRays
+     *   ArcticRays
-    - Coral Observatory
+     *   Coral Observatory
-    - Macro Coral Cam
+     *   Macro Coral Cam
-    - Station M Tripod
+     *   Station M Tripod